-Easy Entertaining Tip: Make a Cookie Plate!
-One of the nice things about cookies and bars is that you can make them in advance, then serve several varieties together for an impressive dessert that offers guests tastes of lots of little sweets.
-These brownies go well with lots of other treats, including these Chocolate Hazelnut Stuffed Dates and Coffee Meringues.
-All three recipes are gluten free and kosher for Passover.
+Easy entertaining tip: Make a cookie plate.
+One of the nice things about cookies and bars is that you can make them in advance, then serve several varieties together for an impressive dessert that offers guests tastes of a variety of sweets.
+These brownies go well with other treats, including these chocolate hazelnut stuffed dates and coffee meringues.
+All three recipes are gluten-free and kosher for Passover.
 And since the flavors are complementary, they make a natural dessert trio.
 They're the perfect sweet ending to a holiday meal or dinner party when served with coffee or tea.
 For an especially decadent finish, offer them alongside ice cream or chocolate sorbet.

 - 4 tablespoons unsalted butter, cut into chunks, plus extra for the pan